Cement tile: Manufacture and quality

-Cement tiles are made by hand, one at a time, using mineral pigments, cement, a mold, and an hydraulic press.
+Cement tiles are made by hand, one at a time, using mineral pigments, cement, a mold, and a hydraulic press.
 The metal mold is handmade following specific design drawings.
 The pigment composition is a mixture of high-quality white Portland cement, marble powder, fine sand, and natural mineral colour pigments.
-Cement tiles being handmade are expected to have slight imperfections, which give them character and depth.
+Cement tiles, being handmade, are expected to have slight imperfections, which give them character and depth.

 There are numerous cement tile manufacturers worldwide.
 The primary difference between manufacturers is the hydraulic method used.
 Small companies employ a hand-operated hydraulic press; the quality of the tiles varies due to inconsistent pressure.
 Larger manufacturers use electric-powered hydraulic presses that produce a consistently higher quality product.
 The higher pressure of 10000 kPa permits a thicker pigment layer to be embedded into the cement layer.
 The pigment layer is usually 3–4 mm thick.

 Another difference is the quality of the pigments used.
 High-quality producers use mineral-based pigments only.
 Non-mineral-based pigments fade with age.

 The quality of cement tiles varies from manufacturer to manufacturer based on 3 major factors: